What is Eye Movement Desensitization and Reprocessing (EMDR) Therapy

 According to the EMDR Institute, “studies on EMDR therapy have shown that it has positive effects and as many as 90% of trauma

 survivors appeared to have no PTSD symptoms after just three sessions.”
 Other studies that the EMDR Institute cite showed very positive outcomes for the majority of participants after six to 12 sessions.”
-By using EMDR therapy people can experience the benefits of psychotherapy that typically took years to make a difference.
+By using EMDR therapy people can experience the benefits of psychotherapy that typically take years to make a difference.